elenlefoll/TextbookEnglish/index.md

 Welcome to the companion website to my PhD thesis! **Please note that this website is under construction!**

+This is the online appendix.
+It includes the full code for all the analysis and the figures.
+The code itself and, copyright permitting, the data to run it are available in the associated GitHub repository.
+All the code published on this page and in the repository is licensed under ???.
+The plots and tables are all licensed under CC-BY 4.0.

+The thesis itself is available upon request.

 You can use the [editor on GitHub](https://github.com/elenlefoll/TextbookEnglish/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ## 1. Introduction

+The opening chapter features a word cloud of the some of the most frequent lemma collocates of the lemma textbook as found in the EnTenTen20 corpus.
+This word cloud can be interactively explored at: https://ske.li/textbookententen20.

 ## 2. Literature review